traditional October DXpedition focused squarely

 from a very low angle, forming long shadows on frozen

 lakes.
-Shot from a drone 120 meters above ground
+I shot this from a drone 120 meters above

 The weather remained wintry for

 the full two weeks.
 Our nearby lake froze, and on

 a couple of days the temperature fell to -15 degrees

 C (5 F).
 Due to persistently overcast skies on most

 nights, AIH142 turned out to be the first DXpedition

 in years without any successful photos of the northern

 Our most important chore was to build a new antenna

 pointing southwest.
 This antenna aimed at 207 degrees